ibm-cloud-docs/cis/cache.md

 Caching occurs only within the CIS data center serving the request.
 The following resources aren't cached by CIS:

-- Off-site or third-party resources (for example, Facebook and Flickr)
+- Off-site or third-party resources
 - Content hosted on DNS records that aren't proxied

 By default, CIS respects the origin web server’s cache headers unless an edge cache TTL page rule overrides them: